Getting to Know Your Neighborhood: Coolidge Corner

 419 Harvard St.

-This New Zealand–style ice cream shop began on the beach in Hull, Mass., before opening a flagship store in Brookline.
-Far Out combines premium, locally sourced hard-packed ice cream and real frozen fruit to create a blended, creamy, and airy treat.
-Customers begin by choosing their dairy option: vanilla or chocolate (and their non-dairy counterparts) as well as low-fat vanilla frozen yogurt.
-Then, you select your fruit: options range from raspberry, strawberry, banana, blueberry, mango, pineapple, and kookaberry.
+This New Zealand–style ice cream shop began on a beach in Hull, Mass., before opening a flagship store in Brookline.
+Far Out combines premium, locally sourced, hard-packed ice cream and real frozen fruit to create a blended, creamy, and airy treat.
+Customers begin by choosing their dairy option: vanilla or chocolate ice cream (and their nondairy, vegan counterparts) or low-fat vanilla frozen yogurt.
+Then, they select their fruit, such as raspberry, strawberry, banana, blueberry, mango, pineapple, and kookaberry.
 Toppings include sprinkles, coconut flakes, chocolate flakes, or graham crackers.
 Seasonal flavors rotate monthly based on availability.
 There are also numerous drink options, including cafe au lait, nitro cold brew, hot chocolate, and mocha latte.
 The shop also offers certified kosher and vegan options.

 Kupel’s Bakery